 In exchange, you agree to pay the lender that sum of money (the principal) and a "funding fee" out of the proceeds of your settlement or judgment.
 Usually, you don't have to make any payments before you settle the case or get a judgment.
 The lender gets paid from the proceeds of the lawsuit judgment or settlement.

-The loan is paid from the judgment or the settlement funds after other expenses are covered.
-When you reach a settlement with the defendant or obtain a judgment in court, certain expenses will be paid off the top.
+When you reach a settlement with the defendant or obtain a judgment in court, certain expenses get paid off the top.
 These expenses include:

-When all other expenses are paid, the lawsuit lender gets paid from the remainder.
+Then, after all other expenses are paid, the lawsuit lender gets paid from what's left.
+A couple of examples will illustrate.

 You sue XYZ Insurance Company for $100,000 because of injuries you suffered in a traffic accident caused by one of the company's insured drivers.
 A lawsuit lender evaluates your case and offers to lend you $25,000 at 3% per month.